 Detailed programming knowledge is not essential, but it helps to understand the project’s specifics

 The same logic also applies to a product owner or a business analyst.
 Each of them should be generally aware of how the IT industry works and know the capabilities of their development team not to write history into the void.
 On the other hand, a non-IT person can become an excellent scrum master.
 The best candidates for this role are people with communication and conflict resolution skills, an empathetic and supportive nature, and the ability to listen; courageous people who believe in others and their success.

 It’s worth learning the basic principles and techniques by reading Scrum books, articles, and watching educational videos (YouTube has many videos of this sort).
 Besides, many web portals provide online training courses taught by the industry experts.

 The most crucial benefit of online learning is taking these courses from home using easy-to-navigate websites and mobile applications.
 These courses can be beneficial before deciding whether to invest in formal Scrum certification.
 Most basic certificates require two days of training and a substantial investment.

 It happens that the position of a scrum master is associated with the role of a product owner or project manager.
-While the former’s scope of duties has already been briefly discussed, the latter is worth mentioning.
+While the product owner’s scope of duties has already been discussed, the project manager role is also worth mentioning.
 Project manager and a scrum master’s relationship can be illustrated by the example of the project manager’s duties in the PMBOK® Guide.

 Other independent projects that are part of the same programme may affect the master project.
 Interaction with other project managers helps to have a positive impact on meeting the various project needs.